Ghost Typing Your Way to Hollywood

 }

-Go on, give it a try, I'll wait.
+Go on, give it a try.
+I'll wait...

 Looking good, eh? πŸ•Ά.

 This approach works well if the string you are animating contains characters that fit into one line; however, once the string moves to two lines, the animation loses some of its grace.
 By default, a UILabel will centre its content in its frame.
 As our ghost typing approach gradually builds that label's content, the label is only aware that its content will occupy two, three, etc lines of text when it actually does.
-This results in the text jumping as the vertical centre of the content changes 😲.
+This results in the text jumping as the vertical centre of the content changes 😲 - creating an odd experience.
+We want our animation to reveal each character in its final location.

-Let's explore the UILabel API.
 With label instances that have their content set via text, we apply the properties of that label uniformly to each character.
 This uniformity means that all characters are either bold or none are.
 However, UILabel also allows us to set its content via the attributedText property - this property accepts an instance of NSAttributedString.
 NSAttributedString allows us to define the appearance of each character, and we can take advantage of this to smooth out our animation:

-class MutlipleLineViewController: UIViewController {
+class MultipleLineViewController: UIViewController {

 @IBOutlet weak var typingLabel: UILabel!